weecology/lab-manual/content/en/computers-and-programming/ssh.md

+---
+title: "SSH"
+description: >
+  How to use SSH to access remote servers and GitHub
+---

 ## What is SSH?

 SSH (short for "secure shell") is a computer protocol for encrypting access to computers over a network.
 Typical use cases are: